Real-time operating systems

 RISC-V Custom Instructions

 A popular feature of the open RISC-V architecture is that users can incorporate their own custom instructions into their design.
-The Green Hills compilers offer an easy-to-learn and use interface for adding new instructions into the compiler, assembler, MULTI debugger, and instruction set simulator.
+The Green Hills development tools offer an easy way to add new instructions into the compiler, assembler, MULTI debugger, and instruction set simulator.